On Ilyashenko's Statistical Attractors: Examples

-Inspired both in the Milnor and in the ergodic attractors, we have introduced Definition \ref{definitionMilnorLike}, which is an equivalent restatement of the Iliashenko's statistical attractor.
-Any Milnor's attractor and any ergodic attractor are also statistical attractors.
-Nevertheless, the converse assertion is false.
-In fact, we will see in case (C) of the following Example \ref{exampleBowen}, that there exists a statistical attractor that is not a Milnor's attractor nor an ergodic attractor. \begin{Example} \em \textsc{(Bowen homeomorphism)} This example is attributed to Bowen in \cite{takens} and \cite{godo}, and was also posed in \cite{japon}.
+This example is attributed to Bowen in \cite{takens} and \cite{godo}, and was also posed in \cite{japon}.
 Consider in a two dimensional manifold a non singular homeomorphism $f$ (namely $m(f^{-1}(B))= 0$ if and only if $m(B)= 0$, where $m$ is the Lebesgue measure).
 Construct such an $f$ so that:

 (i) $f$ has three fixed points $x_1$, $x_2$ and $x_3$.